Samkelo Cele

-Samkelo Brian Cele (born 28 December 1997) is a South African professional basketball player who plays for Petro de Luanda of the Basketball Africa League (BAL).
+Samkelo Brian Cele (born 28 December 1997) is a South African professional basketball player who plays for Otef Darom BC of the Liga Leumit.
 Born in Durban, he played college basketball for three different universities.
 Cele began playing professionally in 2023 and was an All-BAL First Team selection in 2024, and is a two-time BAL All-Defensive Team selection, all while playing for the Tigers.

 Early life

 Born in Durban, Cele received a basketball scholarship for Durban High School, one of the best schools in the city.
 After graduating in 2016, he moved to the United States to play for Bull City Prep in Charlotte, North Carolina.
 Cele also attended a basketball camp in Serbia in 2015.
 Cele played with the KwaZulu Marlins of the South African top tier Basketball National League (BNL) in 2015, at age 17.

 College career

 Cele played for Northeastern Oklahoma A&M College for two years, for Southern University for one year in 2020–21, and Marist College in 2021–22.
 With the Marist Red Foxes, Cele started in 27 games.

 He then finished his career with the University of Science and Arts of Oklahoma in the NAIA, because he was ineligible to continue in the NCAA, and was named an All-American third-team selection in 2023.
 He averaged 20.8 points and 5.2 rebounds per game, while shooting 52.8% from the field and 41.3% on three-pointers.